What Is Oil Painting? 8 Things Beginners Should Know

 Popular Brands and Their Differences

-There are many oil paint brands to choose from, each offering something special.
+There are many oil paint brands to choose from, each having something special.
 Some brands are known for their smooth texture, while others are famous for their rich colors.
 Here are four trusted brands that many artists love.

 Next, let’s talk about brushes—a primary tool for applying paint and creating different textures on your canvas.

-3. What Brushes Do You Need for Oil Painting?
+What Brushes Do You Need for Oil Painting?

-Types of brushes
+Types of Brushes

 Every brush type serves a specific purpose in oil painting.
 Some are perfect for fine details, while others work best for broad strokes or blending.
 Here are the main types of brushes used in oil painting.

-Filbert Brushes
+Filbert Brushes (Versatile & Blending-Friendly)

-Fan Brushes
+Fan Brushes (Texture & Special Effects)

 Materials: Synthetic vs Natural Bristles